What is a Collar Bolt?

 Finding a leak in the shell side causes a huge impact on the plant as it breaks the vacuum.
 In such a configuration, the collar bolts must be used.

-Despite the illustrated advantages for the use of the collar bolts, there is a debate about the disadvantages as it might be cause for troubles instead of enhancing the exchanger’s maintainability.
-In the following section, the main advantages and disadvantages of the use f the collar bolts are summarized.
+Despite the illustrated advantages of the use of the collar bolts, there is a debate about the disadvantages as it might be a cause for trouble instead of enhancing the exchanger’s maintainability.
+In the following section, the main advantages and disadvantages of the use of collar bolts are summarized.

 Advantages of the use of collar bolts

 The main objective and advantage of the collar bolts is better maintainability considering that each time the channel is removed, the bundle shall be removed for replacing the gasket between the tube sheet and shell to avoid leakage after pressurizing the exchanger.
 Bundle gasket replacement is time-consuming and increases MTTR (Mean Time To Repair/Restore).